On this page:

 Under provisions set out in the Act, on application, the Comptroller-General of Customs may extend the period of temporary importation.
 Applications to extend this period must be made prior to the expiry of the temporary importation period.

 If your road vehicle is not exported within the approved time limit, you will forfeit the security.
 This also applies where the road vehicle is lost or stolen and therefore unable to be exported when required.

 If you remain in Australia and you decide to keep your road vehicle with you, you may apply to have your import declaration amended.
 This will create a duty and tax liability which you are required to pay to finalise your importation.
-To organise a refund of the security you will need to advise the Department that you have amended your import declaration and paid the duty and GST.
+To organise a refund of the security you will need to advise us that you have amended your import declaration and paid the duty and GST.